farkkilab/TMA-project/README.md

   - TMA_clinicaldata.csv contains clinical data for the patients including tumor HR-status, PFI time, PFI status, OS time and OS status, as well as immunohistochemical stainings for CD3, CD4 and CD8 antibodies.

+  - TMA_mapping.csv contains the TMA cores matched to their patient of origin.

 The R-codes were on run Windows 10, R version 3.6.1.